-28. Do all provider-owned or -controlled residential settings in which waiver services are provided have a protocol for modification of the conditions applicable to those settings [specified in 42 CFR 441.301 (c)(4)(vi)(A) through (D)] that addresses all the requirements? □ Yes □ No. For each setting that does not meet this requirement, list the name and address of the setting, and when the control of the setting is the name and address of the setting. at the agency will do to bring it into compliance.
+Do all provider-owned or -controlled residential settings in which waiver services are provided protocol for modification of the conditions applicable to those settings [specified in 42 R 441.301 (c)(4)(vi)(A) through (D)] that addresses all the requirements?
+Yes No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance.